The NHS and Veganism15th January 2020

 NHS Salford Clinical Commissioning Group has also shown their support for Veganuary with a recent Facebook post encouraging people to support the campaign:

 It’s clear that the NHS have been making a conscious effort in the recent years alongside the raise in popularity of veganism to accommodate for this demand.
-As our Awards recognises Unsung Heroes in Estates and Ancillary category, it’s so important to recognise these efforts by the catering staff, as well as all those involved in creating this inclusivity for vegan patients and staff.
+As our Awards recognises Unsung Heroes in the Estates and Ancillary departments, it’s so important to recognise these efforts by Hospital Catering staff, as well as all those involved in creating an inclusive patient experience for vegan patients and staff.

 If Veganuary is something that has interested you, you can find information and advice in the links below: